 The home energy efficiency upgrades you make must have an SIR (Savings to Investment Ratio) of 1 or greater.
 In other words, the work must be shown to make the home more energy efficient to be eligible for this financing.

-Homeowners making energy efficiency improvements to their homes through the Home Performance program can receive 10% cash back New York State!
-Income qualified homeowners can qualify for up to 50% subsidy.
-See this page on financing, incentives and subsidies.
+Income qualified homeowners making energy efficiency improvements through the Home Performance program can qualify for up to 50% subsidy.
+See this page on financing, incentives and subsidies

 All of the details in the report have to be approved by NYSERDA, before it is shown to you.
 The contractor takes the measurements from your home energy assessment, runs the data through a modeling software that calculates payments and return-on-investment, and then submits it to NYSERDA for approval.
 They can only present these numbers to you once a third party overseer has validated them.